 book reviews, music, stories, and more!

 fragmented thinking, writing, and rambling, sometime about fantasy books

 Book Reviews, Book Recommendations, and Whatnots

-The online home of 27-year-old lifestyle & book blogger Ashleigh Macro
+The online home of 31-year-old parenting, lifestyle & book blogger Ashleigh Macro

 Welcome to the haven of a Writer